Discover Mallorca by bike

 Playa de Muro - Cap Formentor - Playa de Muro (90 kilometres)

-If you are an experienced racing cyclist and are looking for a route with a bit of effort, you only have to go to the northernmost tip, Cap de Formentor.
-The starting point of this route, rich in views, is Playa de Muro.
-From there to the Cap and back again is about 90 kilometres, on Formentor mostly via the narrow serpentines.
-If you want to take a shorter route, you can start in Port de Pollenca and reach the cape on the 18-kilometre route from there.
+If you are an experienced road cyclist looking for a challenging route, you only have to go to the northernmost tip, Cap de Formentor.
+The starting point of this route, which is rich in views, is Playa de Muro.
+It is around 90 kilometres from there to the Cap and back again, mostly via the narrow serpentines on Formentor.
+If you want to take a shorter route, you can start in Port de Pollenca and take the 18 kilometre route from there to the Cap.
 In both cases, it is worth stopping at the Mirador Es Colmer.

 Radtour Osten Mallorca

-Alcúdia - Naturpark s´Albufera - Alcúdia (30 kilometres)
+Alcúdia - s'Albufera Nature Park - Alcúdia (30 kilometres)

-A great cycling tour for beginners or families leads through the s'Albufera nature park, which is about 6 kilometres from Alcudia (northeast).
-The park is closed to cars, so you can enjoy nature in complete peace.
-Numerous species of birds and plants can be marvelled at here, and in the park's visitor centre you can interrupt your bike tour for a short break to learn more about Mallorca's flora and fauna.
-There and back you will cover around 30 kilometres on flat paths.
+A great cycle tour for beginners or families leads through the s'Albufera Nature Park, which is located around 6 kilometres from Alcudia (north-east).
+The park is closed to cars, so you can enjoy nature in complete peace and quiet.
+Numerous bird and plant species can be admired here and you can take a short break from your bike tour at the park's visitor centre to learn more about the flora and fauna of Mallorca.
+You cover around 30 kilometres there and back on flat paths.

 Radtour Westen Deia